-Tony Blackburn would later claim in a 1979 Southern TV documentary that the public
+Tony Blackburn would claim in a 1979 Southern TV documentary that the public had

-The show was deemed successful enough to extend its scheduled run from the end of June until the end of the year, however with the new ITV contracts coming into force in July and August Southern would have to negotiate with each one to ensure a network showing.
+The show was deemed successful enough to extend its scheduled finale from the end of June until the end of the year, however with the new ITV contracts coming into force in July and August Southern would have to negotiate with each one to ensure a network showing.
 In August George Alexander of Grapefruit was asked to record a new theme for the show, so they must have thought it had a future.
 In late August London Weekend and ATV Midlands decided not to continue with the show, but it returned to the ITV network in late October on Fridays.

-One edition made news headlines when on the 20th July 1968 The Crazy World of Arthur Brown performed Fire on the show and his hair caught fire.
-While the show also caught The Rolling Stones on stage at the NME Pollwinners’ Concert at Wembley.
+One edition made news headlines when on the 20th July 1968 The Crazy World of Arthur Brown performed Fire on the show and Brown's hair caught fire.
+The show also caught The Rolling Stones on stage at the NME Pollwinners’ Concert at Wembley.